bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ### Google Chrome

-Test if you have Chrome installed by typing “Chrome” in the search box in the bottom app bar that reads “Type here to search”.
-If you see a search result that reads “Chrome” with “App” under it, then you have it installed.
+Test if you have Chrome installed by typing “Chrome " in the search box in the bottom app bar that reads “Type here to search ".
+If you see a search result that reads “Chrome " with “App " under it, then you have it installed.
 Otherwise, follow these instructions to install Google Chrome.

 ‌

-1. Open Microsoft Edge, the blue “e” in the task bar, and type in [http://chrome.google.com](http://chrome.google.com/).
-Click the “Download Chrome” button.
-Click the “Accept and Install” button after reading the terms of service.
-Click “Save” in the “What do you want to do with ChromeSetup.exe” dialog at the bottom of the window.
-When you have the option to “Run” it, do so.
+1. Open Microsoft Edge, the blue “e " in the task bar, and type in [http://chrome.google.com](http://chrome.google.com/).
+Click the “Download Chrome " button.
+Click the “Accept and Install " button after reading the terms of service.
+Click “Save " in the “What do you want to do with ChromeSetup.exe " dialog at the bottom of the window.
+When you have the option to “Run " it, do so.
 Answer the questions as you’d like.
 Set it as the default browser.
-2. Right-click on the Chrome icon in the task bar and choose “Pin to taskbar”.
+2. Right-click on the Chrome icon in the task bar and choose “Pin to taskbar ".

 ### Node.js

 Test if you have Node.js installed by opening an Ubuntu terminal and typing `node --version`.
-If it reports “Command ‘node’ not found”, then you need to follow these directions.
+If it reports “Command ‘node’ not found ", then you need to follow these directions.

 1. In the Ubuntu terminal, type `sudo apt update` and press Enter
 2. In the Ubuntu terminal, type `sudo apt install build-essential` and press Enter
 3. In the Ubuntu terminal, type `curl -o- [https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh](https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh) | bash` and press Enter
 4. In the Ubuntu terminal, type `. ./.bashrc` and press Enter
 5. In the Ubuntu terminal, type `nvm install --lts` and press Enter
-6. Confirm that **node** is installed by typing `node --version` and seeing it print something that is not “Command not found”!
+6. Confirm that **node** is installed by typing `node --version` and seeing it print something that is not “Command not found "!

 ### Unzip